 4 Mountain Medicinals in the Wasatch

 Admittedly, growing up in Salt Lake City near the Wasatch Mountains is NOT how I became interested in medicinal plants.
 The Wasatch inspired me much more with its craggy peaks and wildflowers.
-Identifying plants here has been challenging for me,
+Identifying plants here has been challenging for me, because there are so many throughout the state, and the Rockies are particularly diverse!
+Endemic is a term used to describe a plant species that is native to a specific geographical area and found nowhere else in the world.
+Did you know that Utah is home to anywhere from 200 to 300 endemic plants?
+Utah ranks 6th in the nation for plants that are only found here!

 YARROW